Why is there no price list on this page?

-And the length of time some tasks take (e.g. structural editing or checking a bibliography) doesn’t depend heavily on the original word count anyway.
+And for some tasks (like structural editing or checking a bibliography), the word count doesn’t necessarily determine how long the work takes anyway.

 Timescale is also a factor: I can sometimes take on urgent work, but it may cost a little more if it means turning a job around outside normal working hours.

 So the fee for a job depends on lots of factors – word count, the complexity of the text, the type and level of intervention you ask for, and how quickly you need it done.

 A single rate per 1000 words wouldn’t take account of all of these variables.